Adams-404/AI-Academy/README.md

 🌟 **Acknowledgements**

-*Special thanks to the GDG on Campus Gombe State University team for their support and guidance*.

 *Inspired by Google's Material Design principles to provide a seamless and intuitive user experience*.

-Join us in transforming AI education at Gombe State University through BasiraFlow!
+Join us in transforming AI education.